tininsteelian/Wheel-Of-Fortune-PS2-Puzzle-Maker/README.md

 <img width="1440" height="1080" alt="readme1" src="https://github.com/user-attachments/assets/47e6984f-c3cc-43a8-b981-024836da4f57" />

+## Prerequisites
+You will need the following:
+- a Wheel of Fortune PS2 iso
+- a program to extract the iso, such as 7zip
+- a program to create a new iso, such as ImgBurn
+- Python 3.12

 ## Usage
 1. Make a custom puzzle file (see below).
 2. Extract the contents of the Wheel of Fortune PS2 iso using 7zip (or your preferred tool).